 First of all, is the stag in the know?

-While the stag may want the low-down on what you’ve got planned for his big weekend, it’s often funnier to keep the details a surprise.
-As long as they know when it is, what they need to pack and like who is coming, keeping everything else a mystery keeps the stag on his toes.
+While the stag may want the low-down on what you’ve got planned for his big weekend, it’s common practice to keep the details on the DL.
+As long as they know when it is, what they need to pack and they like who's coming, keeping everything else a mystery keeps the stag on his toes.

 Do you know who’s coming?

 The guest list for your mate’s stag will no doubt impact where you go and what you do.
 Any of the bride’s family invited?
-Maybe skip the stripper.
-Got the father of the stag in attendance?
+Skip the stripper.
+Got the father of the stag in tow?
 Ask your man what you can get away with.
 The stag will need to sign off on what you make him do in front of his future father in law, so run the guestlist by him before sending out invites.

 And who's helping?